 At first, Sodinokibi was only distributed through exploits in servers and other critical assets of SMBs.
 Later, it started utilizing all possible attack vectors like phishing emails with malicious links, malwaretising, spam campaigns, exploit kits.

 The virus can be quiet for some time to wipe out backup, find more information and networks it can spread itself with.
 When it’s done, it displays a note demanding $2500 in Bitcoins; if not paid within four days, the ransom is doubled.

-- Use new versions of Windows.
+- Use new versions of the Windows Operating System.
 Microsoft doesn’t roll out patches for the old OS like Windows 8, Windows XP, and Windows Server 2003, which makes them the main target of many ransomware strains.

 - Update your computer regularly.
 System updates are created as an answer to the newest threats, so get updated in time.

 - Don’t rush to click.
 Take your time to think when you see an email that seems even a bit weird or unexpected.